Project update: Integrated Wetland Network launch new ecological network tool

 Natural England announce the completion of a new ecological network tool for wetlands and woodlands in Northwest England

-It can provide an evidence base for prioritising off-site Biodiversity Net Gain opportunities, and contribute to the evidence base for the development of Local Nature Recovery Strategies in the Greater Manchester pilot
+It can provide an evidence base for prioritising off-site Biodiversity Net Gain opportunities, and contribute to the evidence base for the development of Local Nature Recovery Strategies in the Greater Manchester pilot.
+Freely available as a single GIS layer, it will support partnership working at landscape scale and help maximise nature recovery for both terrestrial habitats and waterbodies.

 As part of Natural Course, Natural England has created an innovative ecological network tool which models wetland and woodland habitat networks across Cheshire to South Lancashire.
 It highlights priorities for biodiversity and nature-based solutions for Natural Course objectives (such as Water Framework Directive), and provides an evidence base for Local Nature Recovery Strategies.
 Natural England is happy to announce that the tool has been completed and is ready to be shared with partner organisations to catalyse habitat restoration across the region.